BhupinderSD/Battleships/README.md

 I will present this menu from main and I plan to keep it very simple so that it is easy to add more game modes and player combinations.

+The standard game mode is the same as a normal battleships game.
+Each player can take one shot at the other player's boat before ending their turn.
+In the salvo game mode, each player can shoot a torpedo for every ship they have remaining on their board on their turn.
+The hidden mines game mode adds 5 randomly dropped mines onto each player’s boards.
+When a mine is hit, it and the immediately surrounding valid coordinates are also hit.
+Apart from this, the gameplay is the same as the standard game mode.

 #### Players

 I will need to support two players, a human player and a computer player.
 In order to reuse code, and since both players will need to do the same things, I think that it will be best to use an abstract player class, which will be inherited by a human and computer class.
 This will let me reuse code since I can use the general players base class as a parameter to functions and methods and call the common virtual methods that both subclasses implement.

+The human player has the ability to place their boats manually, or to auto place them or a combination of both.
+When firing a torpedo, they can choose coordinate to fire at or choose to auto fire as well.
+The computer player always places and fires automatically.
+I will add an advanced targeting algorithm so the user can decide if the computer player should use the default or improved targeting method.

 ### UML diagram

 <img src="./battleships.png">

 ### Initial working plan